imrichardcole/language-logstash/README.md

 # Logstash config support in Atom[![Build Status](https://travis-ci.org/imrichardcole/language-logstash.svg?branch=master)](https://travis-ci.org/imrichardcole/language-logstash)

-Adds syntax highlighting and auto-complete for writing logstash files in Atom.
+Adds syntax highlighting and snippets for writing logstash files in Atom.

 Please raise issues for any new features or bugs.